Mintos Review – Results After 10 Months of Investing

 What’s the meaning of ‘Mintos’?

-My first thoughts when I first heard out about Mintos as a P2P crowd investing company were about its corporative name.
-I found it inappropriate for the type of business they deal with, until I read their reason for choosing it, as stated in their website:
+My first thoughts when I first heard out about Mintos as a P2P lending platform were about its corporative name.
+I found it inappropriate for the type of business they deal with, until I read their reason for choosing it, as stated on their website:

 The word ‘mintos’ comes from mint.
 In Old English, it is a word meaning: